korydraughn/irods_docs/docs/administrators/policy_cookbook.md

 {
     # Capture the logical path of the PUT operation.
     # We can use it later when writing messages to the log file.
+    # Keep in mind that the pre-PEP will always fire before the post-PEP.
     temporaryStorage."logical_path" = *DATA_OBJ_INPUT.objPath;
 }